PK-cod3ch3mist/ASCII-Media-Player/CONTRIBUTING.md

 *When contributing, you can contribute to any branch.
 The issues page will give you a list of issues you can resolve in the main branch.*

-When contributing code to repository, kindly used modularised code.
+When contributing code to repository, kindly use modularised code.
 Don't worry too much about the code style.
 The project is in the nascent stage, and code style is not a worry at the point.